aleen42/PersonalWiki/projectManagement/review/review.md

 - In project integration management, directing and managing project execution involves carrying out the project management plan by performing the activities included in it.
 - Information systems can help an organization support a strategy of being a low-cost producer.
 - As projects progress, the organization must reevaluate the need, funding, and will for each project to determine if the project should be continued, redefined, or terminated.
-- Projects that arise as a result of problems and directives must be resolved quickly to avoid hurting an organization’s business.
+- Projects that arise as a result of problems and directives must be resolved quickly to avoid hurting an organization's business.
 - NPV analysis is a method for making equal comparisons between cash flows for multi-year projects.
 - An annual discount factor is a multiplier for each year based on the discount rate and year.
 - Payback period is the amount of time it will take to recoup, in the form of net cash inflows, the total dollars invested in a project.